-MATERIALS: 100% hand woven cotton, plant dyed (with the exception of black, which we're working on alternatives for)
+The Ikat technique works with 100% hand woven cotton, plant dyed (with the exception of black, which we're working on alternatives for).

 ESTELA CACOANGO & TRÁNSITO NOQUES

-MATERIALS: Handmade with plant dyed cotton and wool.
-From Angla, Imbabura
+All embroidery is handmade with plant dyed cotton and wool.
+From Angla, Imbabura.

 Watch our video documenting Estela's work here: